stivenramireza/vacation-rental-property-app/README.md

 $ docker exec -it vacation-rental-property-api npm run migration:revert
 ```

-**Posdata:** It's really important to execute the second command first in order to have the recent changes of the database and the application runs correctly.
+**Note:** It's really important to execute the second command first in order to have the recent changes of the database and the application runs correctly.

 ### Frontend